More questions than answers in slayings of Boston doctors

 In the days since the bodies were discovered, the case has raised more questions than answers.

-Field and Bolanos had their hands bound and their throats slit, two unnamed officials told the Boston Globe.
+Field and Bolanos had their hands bound and their throats slit, a law enforcement source briefed on the investigation told CNN.
 Blood was splattered on the walls of their apartment.

-Photos of Field and Bolanos had been cut up, the officials told the newspaper.
-A message of retribution was scrawled on a wall, one official told the Globe.
+Photos of Field and Bolanos had been cut up, two law enforcement officials told the Boston Globe.
+A message of retribution was scrawled on a wall, one official told the newspaper.

 Little is known about Teixeira at this time.
-He held a security job at the condo complex for a time before 2016, according to the Globe.
+He once held a security job at a building adjacent to the condo complex where the couple lived, according to the law enforcement source.

+The condo complex is secure, with a key fob needed for access, the source said.

 Officers who confronted the suspect in a dark hallway in the building believed he either pointed or fired a weapon at them, according to Suffolk County District Attorney Daniel Conley.
 They opened fire, wounding the suspect.